Deep Learning of Solver-Aware Turbulence Closures from Nudged LES Dynamics: Dataset generation

-The dataset is generated using the finite-volume solver JAX-CFD \cite{Kochkov2021-ML-CFD}.
-DNS is performed on a $1024^2$ grid, while the coarse-grid LES is evolved on a $64^2$ grid.
-The pressure is handled through a projection step, which enforces incompressibility by correcting the velocity field to remain divergence free.
-For all runs, the Reynolds number is fixed at $Re=4.5\times 10^4$, and multiple trajectories are generated from distinct initial conditions.
-Each DNS trajectory is first advanced until a statistically stationary state is reached, after which the solution is restricted to the $64^2$ grid and stored at every time step.
-These coarse-grid fields provide the observations used in the nudging simulations and the reference targets for training.
-The DNS is generated using a second-order Van Leer discretization of the convective term.
-The LES uses $C_s=0.2$ for both the baseline and nudged runs, and the nudging coefficient is set to $\mu=25$.
-All simulations use $A=2$, $k=8$, $r=0.1$, $\nu=10^{-3}$ and $\Delta t\approx 4.4\times 10^{-4}$, obtained with $\mathrm{CFL}=0.5$, corresponding to an effective Reynolds number $Re=4.5\times 10^4$.
+The dataset is generated using the finite-volume solver JAX-CFD \cite{kochkov2021machine}, with the DNS on a $1024^2$ grid and the coarse-grid LES on a $64^2$ grid; incompressibility is enforced by a projection step.
+Multiple DNS trajectories are generated from distinct initial conditions, each advanced until a statistically stationary state is reached before the nudged simulations are performed.
+The DNS uses a second-order Van Leer discretization of the convective term; the LES uses $C_s=0.2$ for both the baseline and nudged runs, with nudging coefficient $\mu=25$.
+All simulations use $\rho=1$, $Re=1000$ (equivalently, kinematic viscosity $\nu=10^{-3}$), $A=2$, $k=8$, $r=0.1$ and $\Delta t\approx4.4\times10^{-4}$, obtained with $\mathrm{CFL}=0.5$.

 The training and test datasets are then constructed from 15 independent trajectories, each generated for second-order Van Leer (VL) and first-order upwind (UPWIND).
 The first 12 trajectories are used for training and the remaining 3 for testing.
 For each trajectory, samples are extracted from the full $10,000$ simulation steps, yielding 600 samples per trajectory per scheme.
-This gives a total of 14400 training samples and 3600 test samples.
+This gives a total of 14,400 training samples and 3,600 test samples.
 Each sample consists of a coarse velocity field, the corresponding nudging-closure target, and a scheme label identifying the discretization branch.